Outdoor Leadership Conference

 • Pine Tree Camp - Rome, Maine (114 Pine Tree Camp Road Rome, Maine 04963)

 • Campus Tour - Pine Tree Camp is fully accessible.
-The conference will be walkable, with golf carts available for participants with mobility or accessibility needs.
+The conference is walkable, with golf carts available for participants with mobility or accessibility needs.
 Please contact programs@teenstotrails.org with any questions.

 Cost: